Skip to content

 How does GDPR protect individuals?

-The General Data Protection Regulation (GDPR) is a law that was designed to protect the personal data and privacy of individuals within the European Union..
+Definition of GDPR The General Data Protection Regulation (GDPR) is a comprehensive data protection law that was implemented by the European Union (EU) in May..

 More...